Content and Trigger warnings:

 The gen-con’s faces were blank and disinterested in their surroundings.
 Too much so.
 They followed the Wardens obediently, their feet shuffling in the dust and their eyes downcast.
 The gen-con were far too docile, even for indentured servants—they showed no interest in anything around them—no emotion, no fear.
 Maël took a step to the side as Cam exercised his status and summoned the head of the Wardens to request information.

 The woman wearing Commander’s stripes came over and took a knee at the edge of the cordon, bowing her head to the princes.
-Other than the liquid silver of her eyes—sclera and iris both—she looked human, lacking most of the obvious physical markers of a Warden.
+Other than the liquid silver of her eyes—sclera and iris—she looked human, lacking most of the obvious physical markers of a Warden.
 The brothers knew Adroit Silver Warden Philodox well.
 She’d been the Ard Righ’s liaison to their father’s court for the past ten ilayears.

 Cam flicked his hand.
 “You may rise and approach.”